Professor-plum/stm8_minibadges/README.md

 ```

 I apologize for the lack of code comments but don’t really care enough to do something about it :/

+The official documentation for this chip can be found at https://www.st.com/resource/en/datasheet/stm8s001j3.pdf